Category

 FGI Session for Mainland China Area

 No More Decisions Before Travel!?
-What's the Surprising Answer?
+The Surprising Answer

-The traditional approach to inbound marketing for Japan assumed travelers would: - Plan their trip 1-2 months before arrival - Create a shopping list before departure - Follow a largely predetermined schedule during their visit However, this survey revealed that regardless of traveler experience level (beginner or veteran) or country/region, the vast majority responded: "We book hotels and flights over a month in advance, but decide on dining spots, shopping locations, and specific purchases after arriving in Japan."
+The traditional approach to inbound marketing for Japan assumed travelers would: - Plan their trip 1-2 months before arrival - Create a shopping list before departure - Follow a largely predetermined schedule during their visit However, this survey revealed that nearly all respondents—regardless of travel experience level or country/region—answered: "I book my hotel and flight over a month in advance, but decide where to eat, shop, and what to buy after arriving in Japan."

-Furthermore, the timing for deciding destinations also varied significantly depending on travel companions.
+Furthermore, the timing for finalizing destinations also varied significantly based on travel companions.
 Most respondents said that when traveling with family or friends, they needed to coordinate everyone's schedules, so they decided 2-3 months in advance.
-For solo travelers, who could freely adjust their schedules, they decided just 1-2 weeks before departure.
-Especially among veteran travelers, spontaneous solo trips became more common, leading to increased instances of making last-minute decisions and visiting Japan on a whim.
+For solo travelers, however, they could freely adjust their schedules, so they decided just 1-2 weeks before departure.
+This was especially true for experienced travelers, who increasingly tend to travel alone on whims, leading to more instances of deciding on a trip at the last minute and visiting Japan spontaneously.

 Using apps to flexibly change plans during the trip